 We begin by giving a complete presentation of Higman's Theorem, which will form the backbone of the proof of Theorem~\ref{thm-grid-pwo}.
-We say that $(A,M)$ is an \emph{abstract algebra} if $A$ is a set of elements and $M$ a set of operations for which each $\mu\in M$ is a $k$-ary operation, $\mu:A^k\rightarrow A$, for some positive integer $k$.
-Denote the set of $k$-ary operations by $M_k$, and suppose that $M_k$ is empty for every $k>n$ for some $n$.
+We say that $(A,M)$ is an \emph{abstract algebra} if $A$ is a set of elements and $M$ a set of operations where each $\mu\in M$ has an \emph{arity}: we say that $\mu$ is a $k$-ary operation if $\mu:A^k\rightarrow A$ for some positive integer $k$.
+Denote the set of $k$-ary operations in $M$ by $M_k$, and suppose that $M_k$ is empty for every $k>n$ for some $n$.
 (Note that we will allow $0$-ary operations.)
 The abstract algebra $(A,M)$ is said to be \emph{minimal} if no subset $B$ of $A$ allows $(B,M)$ to be an abstract algebra.

-A partial order $\leq_A$ on the set of elements $A$ is a \emph{divisibility order} on $(A,M)$ if every operation $\mu\in M_k$, $k=0,1,\ldots,n$, satisfies, \begin{itemize} \item $a \leq_A b$ implies $\mu(\mathbf{x}, a, \mathbf{y}) \leq_A \mu(\mathbf{x}, b, \mathbf{y})$, \item $a \leq_A \mu(\mathbf{x}, a, \mathbf{y})$, \end{itemize} where $\mathbf{x}$ and $\mathbf{y}$ are arbitrary sequences comprising elements of $A$ whose lengths sum to $k-1$.
+A partial order $\leq_A$ on the set of elements $A$ is a \emph{divisibility order} on $(A,M)$ if every operation $\mu\in M_k$, $k=0,1,\ldots,n$, satisfies \begin{itemize} \item $a \leq_A b$ implies $\mu(\mathbf{x}, a, \mathbf{y}) \leq_A \mu(\mathbf{x}, b, \mathbf{y})$, \item $a \leq_A \mu(\mathbf{x}, a, \mathbf{y})$, \end{itemize} where $\mathbf{x}$ and $\mathbf{y}$ are arbitrary sequences comprising elements of $A$ whose lengths sum to $k-1$.
 Furthermore, given partial orders $\leq_{M_k}$ on $M_k$, $k=0,1,\ldots,n$, we say that $\leq_A$ is \emph{compatible} with these partial orders if, for $\lambda,\mu\in M_k$, \begin{itemize} \item $\lambda \leq_{M_k} \mu$ implies $\lambda(\mathbf{x}) \leq_A \mu(\mathbf{x})$ for all $\mathbf{x}\in A^k$. \end{itemize}

 \begin{theorem}[Higman~\cite{higman:ordering-by-div:}] Suppose that $(A,M)$ is a minimal abstract algebra for which, for some $n$, the set $M_k$ of $k$-ary operations in $M$ is partially well-ordered for each $k=0,1,\ldots,n$ and empty for $k>n$.
 Then $(A,M)$ is partially well-ordered under any divisibility ordering compatible with the orders of $M_k$. \end{theorem}